SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/COMPLETE_FRAMEWORK_INTEGRATION_FINAL_REPORT.md

 - ✅ **Improved developer experience** with unified APIs and clear documentation

 ### **Strategic Impact**
-This implementation establishes ChemML as a **leading framework for AI in chemistry**, providing researchers and practitioners with professional-grade tools that dramatically reduce development time while increasing code quality and maintainability.
+This implementation establishes QeMLflow as a **leading framework for AI in chemistry**, providing researchers and practitioners with professional-grade tools that dramatically reduce development time while increasing code quality and maintainability.

 ### **Future Readiness**
 The framework is now positioned for: